laffen81/gss-pls-emu/README.md

 2. Hard stop (while running a program).
 3. Supports multiple runs of the same program.
 4. Built in counter for repeating programs.
+5.

+## Libs
+The program utilizes [this](http://playground.arduino.cc/Code/ArduinoTimerObject) library as a Timer.